Starting Electronics Needs Your Help!

 Connect the anode (longer lead) of the LED to pin 2 of the Arduino using a long wire link.

-Your circuit should now look something like this:
+Your circuit should now look something like this if you used the alternate wiring image above:

-The new program is an adaptation of the previous program.
-It has been modified to flash an LED on and off that is connected to pin 2 of the Arduino.
+The new program that follows is an adaptation of the previous program.
+It has been modified to flash an LED on and off that is connected to pin 2 of the Arduino, as in our circuit diagram above.

-Start the Arduino IDE and either type the following program (from the screen-capture below) into the IDE and save it, or select the code below and then copy it and paste it into the IDE.
+Start the Arduino IDE.
+If an existing sketch is open in the IDE, then select File → New Sketch from the top IDE menu.
+This opens a new blank sketch that contains a few basic lines of code.
+Either type the following program (from the screen-capture below, or from the listing that follows) into the IDE and save it, or select the code from the listing below and then copy it and paste it into the IDE.
+If copying and pasting, first remove the existing lines of code from the new sketch.

 Click the Verify button on the top toolbar of the IDE to make sure that the program has no errors in it (the verify button is the first icon on the toolbar - the tick mark).